 Administration of dosage can be given intravenously and intramuscularly.

 Refer to your doctor or pharmacist for guidelines on dosage.
 Do not exceed the recommended dosage.
 Recommendations of dosage are based on the severity of the infections, age, gender and bodyweight.

 Intravenous injection or infusion is recommended whenever there is a requirement of high dosage.
 To avoid irritation of the central nervous system or electrolyte imbalance, slow delivery of injection should be given; taking at least one minute for each 300 mg (0.5 mega units).
 Hypernatremia and hypokalaemia are seen when injected with high doses unless the sodium content is taken into account.

-Benzyl penicillin sodium powder for injections interacts with other drugs such as: oral contraceptives, probenecid, methotrexate, allopurinol or sulfipyrazone, neomycin and anti-coagulants.
+Benzyl penicillin sodium powder for injection interacts with other drugs such as: oral contraceptives, probenecid, methotrexate, allopurinol or sulfipyrazone, neomycin and anti-coagulants.

-Consult with your doctor about any medications you are taking, before your treatment with benzyl penicillin sodium for injections.
+Consult with your doctor about any medications you are taking, before your treatment with benzyl penicillin sodium for injection.

 Symptoms of overdose include trouble breathing and passing out.
 These symptoms have to be reported to the medical health professional and seek a medical help urgently.
 Excessive levels of benzyl penicillin sodium can be corrected by hemodialysis.